 Flow verification is a procedure designed to ensure that your equipment or process is still doing what it was designed to do from the beginning.
 In the context of the automotive industry, you might use a flow meter to verify that the total consumption of air per minute in automated painting robots is still what it was when you bought them.
 This is often an internal process that focuses on maintaining the performance of a device or process over time, as opposed to a mandate or regulation coming from an outside source.

 Our series of mass flow meters, both wired and portable, are excellent choices for in-line verification of process flow rates and absolute pressure readings.
-For volumetric measurements, the low pressure drop of our Whisper Series provides an unobtrusive way to measure volumetric flow rates with minimal affect on the flow rate being measured.
+For volumetric measurements, the low pressure drop of our Whisper Series provides an unobtrusive way to measure volumetric flow rates with minimal effect on the flow rate being measured.

 Validation: Is its system function satisfactory?